 WHERE TO BUY MORE SUSTAINABLE MEAT

 The best way to know the welfare of the meat you are buying is to be proactive and to ask – any decent supplier or butcher should be able to tell you the specifics.
-For more information on what welfare labels to look for when shopping for meat, visit: https://www.ciwf.org.uk/your-food/know-your-labels.
+For more information on what welfare labels to look for when shopping for meat, it’s worth checking out this guide from Compassion in World Farming: https://www.ciwf.org.uk/your-food/know-your-labels.

-Below I have listed some places where you can buy regeneratively farmed, more sustainable meat to cook at home.
+Below I have listed some places where you can find regeneratively farmed, higher welfare or more sustainable meat in Cardiff.

 *This list is based on my own research and knowledge – you may also be able to find regeneratively farmed meat in other restaurants and shops not on this list.
 If you know somewhere I’ve missed, please give me a shout and I’ll add them below.

-An excellent place to pick up organic meat, free-range and organic eggs, and lots of other goodies, all from local Welsh suppliers.
-They are usually based in Rhiwbina every Friday, Roath every Saturday, and Riverside every Sunday morning.
-See a full list of stallholders by clicking here.
+An excellent place to pick up organic meat, free-range and organic eggs, and lots of other goodies, all from local suppliers in Wales / South West .
+They are usually based in Rhiwbina every Friday; Roath every Saturday; and Riverside every Sunday morning.
+You can see a full list of current stallholders by clicking here.

-To find out more about the market, have a listen to this episode of the Hank Cardiff podcast.
+To find out more about Cardiff Farmers Markets, have a listen to this episode of the Hank Cardiff podcast.